nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(target.name);       // "target"
 ```

 In this example, `proxy` forwards all operations directly to `target`.
-The property `name` is created on `target` when `proxy.name` is assigned `"proxy"`.
-The proxy itself is not storing this property, it's simply forwarding the operation to `target`.
+When `"proxy"` is assigned to the `proxy.name` property, `name` is created on `target`.
+The proxy itself is not storing this property; it's simply forwarding the operation to `target`.
 Similarly, the values of `proxy.name` and `target.name` are the same because they are both references to `target.name`.
-That also means setting `target.name` to a new value results in `proxy.name` reflecting the same change.
+That also means setting `target.name` to a new value causes `proxy.name` to reflect the same change.
 Of course, proxies without traps aren't very interesting, so what happens when you define a trap?

 ### Validating Properties Using the `set` Trap